Credit Card Icon

 • Health conditions such as diabetes and hypertension

-Patients who receive timely treatment often report improved visual function and a better quality of life.
-This highlights the critical role of proactive eye care in combating this silent threat to sight.
-Furthermore, regular visual field evaluations are essential for accurately diagnosing POAG, which stands for primary open-angle glaucoma.
+Patients who receive treatment often report improved visual function and a better quality of life.
+This highlights the critical role of early intervention in combating this Primary Open-Angle Glaucoma.
+Furthermore, regular check-ups are essential for accurately diagnosing POAG, which stands for effective treatment options.
 We are here to help you through this process, emphasizing the necessity for thorough eye examinations to ensure your well-being.

 Start at the center with POAG.
 Each branch leads to important aspects like its definition, how many people are affected, what increases your risk, treatments available, and why early detection is crucial.
 This helps you see the big picture of POAG and its impact.